 The School has adopted a defined contribution 401(k) profit sharing plan (the "Plan") which covers most of its employees.
-Employees are eligible to enroll in the Plan on the first day of the one month anniversary once they have worked at least 140 hours.
+Employees are eligible to enroll in the Plan on the first day of their one month anniversary once they have worked at least 140 hours.
 Those employees who are employed on the last day of the Plan year (December 31st) are also eligible for employer contributions.
 The Plan provides for the School to contribute up to 5% of an employee's salary.
-The School contribution becomes vested on a straight-line basis over five years.
-For the years ended June 30, 2019 and 2018, retirement expense for the School was \$156,816 and \$152,485, respectively.
+The School's contribution becomes vested on a straight-line basis over five years.
+For the years ended June 30, 2020 and 2019, retirement expense for the School was \$152,053 and \$159,626, respectively.